 TV and Radio Stations that Broadcast Emergency Alert Messages

 In April 2017, the CRTC directed wireless service providers to implement wireless public alerting capability on their long-term-evolution (LTE) networks: Wireless service providers will be required to participate in the National Public Alerting System (NPAS).

-The map below shows you which FM radio, AM radio and over-the-air (OTA) television stations are broadcasting emergency alerts as of November 2016.
+The map below, updated in November 2018, shows which FM radio, AM radio and over-the-air (OTA) television stations are broadcasting emergency alerts as of November 2018.

 There are also subscription-based service providers that distribute emergency alerts, including (but not limited to) cable TV, satellite TV, video-on-demand (VOD) and Internet Protocol Television (IPTV) service providers.

 How do I use this map?

 You can zoom in and out of the map by using the plus (+) and minus (-) buttons on the top left-hand side of the map, or by simply scrolling the mouse wheel up and down.